Introduction

 Optimization Strategies for 2026

 - Increase Feed Rates: Use our Feeds & Speeds Calculator to find safe maximums.
-Modern tooling and machines often allow 20-30% higher feeds than traditional recommendations.
+Modern tooling and machines may allow higher feeds, but only after you validate stability, spindle load, tool life, and actual cycle-time gain.

 - Reduce Tool Changes: Use multi-function tools, consolidate operations, and consider longer tool life over maximum speeds.
 Each eliminated tool change saves 10-60 seconds.